bibigon812/bibigon812-quagga/README.md

 ## Notice

-If you are using SELinux don't forget this:
+- If you use SELinux set the sebool for Quagga:

 ```bash
 setsebool zebra_write_config on
 ```

+- Use the default value for the `default_ipv4_unicast` property of the `quagga_bgp_router` resource.

 ## Quick start